2026 is the centenary of The Church of England in Lancashire (Blackburn Diocese) CLICK HERE FOR CENTENARY UPDATES AND RESOURCES

 Find a church this Christmas

-Visiting relatives in Lancashire?
-Looking for a church to attend over Christmas time?
-Or just haven't been for a while and you want to seek out some Christmas hope and cheer?
+Or you just haven't been for a while and you want to seek out some Christmas hope and cheer?
 Simple!

 Visit the 'A Church Near You' website and put in your details to find a church nearby where you will be welcome to visit.

-Bishops' Christmas message; other Christmas news stories
+Bishop's Christmas message; other Christmas news stories

 Prayer each week at Whalley Abbey